AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 Internal server error.
 ***

-## `Get header for an Invitation`
+## `Get Header for an Invitation`

-Validate that an Invitation exists.
+Validate that an invitation exists.
 This endpoint is identical to the GET
             one, but it does not return an object in the body.

 ### Request